mwarning/KadNode/openwrt/README.md

 make
 ```

-The images and all *.ipk packages are now inside the bin/ folder.
+The images and all \*.ipk packages are now inside the bin/ folder.
-You can install the kadnode .ipk using "opkg install &lt;ipkg-file&gt;" on the router.
+You can install the kadnode .ipk using "opkg install \<ipkg-file\>" on the router.

-For details please check the LEDE documentation.
+For details please check the OpenWrt/LEDE documentation.

-### Note for developers
+# Notes for developers

 ## Build Notes